 - Social Worker contacts the Panel Administrator about case;

-- Panel Administrator will give a date by which the Professional Advisor MUST receive the correct paperwork electronically;
+- Panel Administrator will give a date by which the Panel and Minuting Team MUST receive the correct paperwork electronically;

-- The Professional Advisor checks the paperwork as part of their quality assurance function.
-The Team Manager MUST have signed the CPR to indicate that they have checked the completeness and compliance of the paperwork (see Appendix A: Practice guidance for the completion of Child Permanence Reports);
+- The Team Manager MUST have signed the CPR to indicate that they have checked the completeness and compliance of the paperwork (see Appendix A: Practice guidance for the completion of Child Permanence Reports);

 - The Panel Administrator receives the final electronic copies of the paperwork from the Professional Advisor;